 As I shared in my Spotlight Speakers Salon Facebook group a few days after the New World Library offer, writing a book takes time and, if it’s nonfiction, should pull from the work you are doing in the world.
 Writing a book in hopes of generating more business (versus having it reflect the work you have successfully, and profitably, been doing)—well, it is a trap for a lot of reasons.
 At the top of the list:

-There are a lot of days where I’m still pinching myself about my book deal, especially how I pulled it off amidst a time of serious scaling in my business.
+There are a lot of days where I’m still pinching myself about my unorthodox plan for how to get a book deal, especially how I pulled it off amidst a time of serious scaling in my business.
 But here’s what I also know.
 I didn’t force it to happen on my timeline.
 I kept my eyes open (and occasionally asked) for signs.
 And when I got no’s (and let me tell you, I definitely got some publishing no’s) I took a deep breath, a couple of times shed some ugly tears, and moved on.

-Whether a book is a part of this season for you, or a future one, my hope is that you will pursue your dreams with grace rather than force.
+Whether figuring out how to get a book deal is a part of this season for you, or a future one, my hope is that you will pursue your dreams with grace rather than force.

 That you will privilege serving your audience over rushing to check off bucket list dreams.

 And that when you feel like the universe is saying no in one area, that you stay open to what the universe is saying yes to.